Technical Debt

 What happens if Technical Debt is not addressed?

 Unaddressed Technical Debt makes every change more expensive, every release more fragile, and every AI deployment more brittle.
+Incident rates increase, lead times extend, and security posture erodes.

 Technical Debt left unmeasured becomes Execution Debt — the compound state where neither the human nor the technical system can be trusted to deliver.